Russia’s Foreign Minister Announces Visit to Open Embassy in Abkhazia

 But Russia is seemingly undeterred, given that it is opening an embassy in Abkhazia during Lavrov’s visit, which will take place on Apr.
 18 and 19.
 The opening of an embassy is clearly meant to indicate that, yes, Russia, still means to act as though Abkhazia is an internationally recognized independent country.

 The announcement of Lavrov’s visit comes, intentionally or otherwise, on a particularly fraught day: Friday is the 39th anniversary of a massive protest in Georgia against Soviet rule.
-On Apr.
-14, 1978, thousands, many of them students, took to the streets to protest a proposed change to the Georgian Soviet Socialist Republic’s constitution that would have diminished language by equating in with Russian under the law.
+On April 14, 1978, thousands, many of them students, took to the streets to protest a proposed change to the Georgian Soviet Socialist Republic’s constitution that would have diminished their language by equating in with Russian under the law.
 The opponents succeeded in blocking the change.
 The protest was one of the main outbursts of mass protest in Georgia, where dissidence took a nationalistic bent in no small part because it was an occupied country.

-39 years later, Russia offers a reminder that that has not entirely changed.
+Thirty nine years later, Russia offers a reminder that that has not entirely changed.

 Photo credit: NATALIA KOLESNIKOVA/AFP/Getty Images